Nytrock/MyProjects/README.md

 - Description: a brief description of the essence of the project
 - Plans: what do I plan to do with this project

-# Main projects
+# Games
-Large projects that take the most time
+Main activity

 ## [Madness cooking](https://github.com/Nytrock/MadnessCooking)
 - Status: ⏳ Under development
 - Date of creation: Summer 2021
 - Description: My first game on Unity and therefore the first big project.
 It is a mixture of a farming simulator and a cafe simulator, made in the style of pixel art.
 Initially, the project was supposed to also include a platformer genre with RPG elements, but due to tight deadlines and unprofessionalism, this was cut out.
 As a test of the pen, it will do
-- Plans: Now I'm updating graphics and balance, and fixing bugs, as without it
+- Plans: Now I'm completely rewriting the game from scratch

 ## [Portal Dimensions](https://github.com/Nytrock/PortalDimensions)
 - Status: ⏸ On pause